 Audria Evelinn is striving to improve Indonesia’s local food system by reconciling the connection between farmers and consumers.
 Her work involves empowering community-based agriculture programs and enacting hands-on education programs for individuals and communities.
-She has a B.A. from Seattle University in Urban Sustainability and has participated in Growing Power’s Sustainable farming program and in a Food Studies and Tourism Master’s Program at Le Cordon Blue.
-Her educational background inspired and informed her setting up of Little Spoon Farm, a greenhouse vegetable farm in Bali with an online platform for direct harvest orders.
-From her farm, she both shares sustainable crop growing methods for tropical plants, and facilitates a connection between local farmers and consumers.
+She has a B.A. from Seattle University in Urban Sustainability and has participated in Growing Power’s Sustainable farming program.
+She created Little Spoon Farm and focuses on supporting local farmers to adopt regenerative growing practices.
+She also designed an online platform for direct harvest orders.
+From her farm, she both shares sustainable crop growing methods, and facilitates a connection between local farmers and consumers.
 In addition to working towards a more cohesive local food system, Audria hopes to increase economic benefits for local farmers whose practices are organic and eco-friendly.

 Audria believes that the ecological healing process begins with a mindful connection between the seed and the plate.
 She sees vegetable and fruit harvests not only as sources of nourishment and medicine, but also as connections between humanity and the natural world.